tinasche/InterviewCS/Questions.md

     }
 }
 ```
-A sealed class is a class with the *sealed* keyword used to restrict a class from being inherited from.
+A sealed class is a class with the *sealed* keyword used to restrict a class from being inherited from. __`Recommend to use if classes are not to have subtypes.`__
 A partial class is a class with the *partial* keyword used to split a class into multiple files.
 At runtime the files are organised as one file so method and variable names must be unique across the partial class files.

 2. List and briefly explain the main principles of object-oriented programming?